Analyst, Men's Hockey | Sochi 2014

 Simpson's impressive history with the NHL dates back to 1985, when he started his first season with the Pittsburgh Penguins after being selected with the second pick in the 1985 NHL Entry Draft.
 He was traded to the Edmonton Oilers in November of 1987, where he spent six seasons that featured Stanley Cup championships in 1988 and 1990.
-Simpson currently ranks thirteenth on Edmonton's all-time career scoring list with 365 points as an Oiler.
+He is the last Edmonton oiler to score 50 goals in a season, with 56 in 1988.

 He played his final two seasons in the NHL with the Buffalo Sabres, completing his career with 497 total points.
 Simpson joined the Oilers organization as assistant coach on August, 2003, where he remained for the next four years before joining CBC's Hockey Night in Canada.

 In 2009, Simpson, alongside Olympic and World Pairs Figure Skating Champion, Jamie Salé, was crowned the champion of CBC's Battle of the Blades.